YumYummity/Guilded-Bot-Template/EXAMPLES/FUNCTIONS/fetch_server_channels.md

 > This may be patched at any time.

 # The Fetch Channels Function
-While there is an explanation for the code here, this is not a guide.
-Do not ask for support for understanding this function.
+This is not a guide.
+This is the plain code for how to fetch a server's channels.

+This was made to mimic `guilded.py` as much as possible.
+It also caches these into `guilded.py` like `fetch_channel` does.

-### The Code
+## The Code
 ```python
 import guilded
 from guilded.ext import commands